Princess and I: Plot

 The next day Jao learns about a soccer tournament and decides to let the kids of Santol enter the tournament, so he tries to earn money for the kids.
-Meanwhile, Gino and Mikay try to build a new outreach program, considering they couldn't go into Santol anymore, but they couldn't think of a way.
+Meanwhile, Gino and Mikay try to build a new outreach program, considering they could not go into Santol anymore, but they could not think of a way.
 One day, Gino secretly goes to the Santol Village just to make a proper farewell with his brother.
-He also doesn't tell Mikay about going back to the village because he wants Mikay to move on.
+He also does not tell Mikay about going back to the village because he wants Mikay to move on.
 But realizing about Jao's current behavior and his hatred, Gino decides to stay, also with the convincing of Aling Salve.
 Eventually Gino also learns about the soccer tournament and helps the kids to enter and became their team manager.